CMU-313/CMU-313.github.io/docs/recitations/reci1-github.md

 title: Recitation 1 - Git Collaboration
 ---

-# Recitation 1: Using Git & Github for Collaborative Development
+# Recitation 1: Using Git & Github for Collaborative TypeScript Development

 ## Overview

-After this recitation, the students should be able to use Git and GitHub for their teamwork in this course and other projects.
+After this recitation, students should be able to use Git and GitHub for their teamwork in this course and other projects.
 Students should know about the GitFlow workflow and how to collaborate with other developers in their projects.
+Students will learn about working with Git and GitHub by converting a file from JavaScript to TypeScript - a migration that students will perform again on Project 1.

 ## Prerequisites